|

 For, there is nothing in experience to prevent a man from falling foul of it from time to time, if no one is noticing.
 On the other hand, a man who is in constant trepidation of the Unseen knows that, even if no fellow man sees his dishonesty, the One above everyone has still seen and recorded it.
 This fear is very much palpable and cannot be explained by force of intellect alone.

 Likewise, the quality of perseverance and adherence to a belief, no matter what, requires a force that no amount of intelligence can conjure.
 It requires a kind of hajj which The Qur'an speaks of: continuous revolution of the mind around the core messages contained within the scriptures till the mind has fully convinced itself of the Truth contained in them.
 The act of carrying out hajj in this sense itself is a matter of placing an initial conviction in the message itself.
-Speaking of The Qur'an itself, initial conviction in it is triggered not through the force of its intellectual content, but simply its literary beauty: specifically, the mesmerising effect it can have when it is actually heard being recited.
+Speaking of The Qur'an itself, initial conviction in it is triggered not through the force of its intellectual content alone, but predominantly and simply its literary beauty: specifically, the mesmerising effect it can have when it is actually heard being recited.
 And of course, no where is this moral aesthetic more visible than the idea of worship itself – what The Qur'an labels as ibadat

 For all practical purposes, it may be considered a truism that once the material progress of mankind crosses a certain inflection point, its moral aesthetic starts declining at an alarming rate.
 And its most potent symptom is felt most in the vulgarisation of language itself.
 It has always been the case that literary heritage was preserved through the media of scriptures of some kind or another.
 For instance, the Vedic and the Upanishidic corpus contained in themselves the gems of Sanskrit.
 Likewise, for someone keen to learn Pali, the Buddhist cannon would serve as a veritable starting point.
 The Classical Arabic of The Qur'an continues to be the gold standard on how Arabic ought to be used to craft an elevating dialogue.